 I’ve already mentioned biking.
 We also compost, avoid plastic when we can (Costco doesn’t help there, but it’s large amounts in plastci) installed LED lighting, don’t run the A/C and buy more effecient appliances when we need new ones.
 There’s probably a lot more we can do.

 I’ve found that our reel lawn mower has been a great way to avoid gasoline and fumes, make it easier to store, avoid maintenance costs, make it more enjoyable to mow (I can mow bare foot) and even let me spend more time with the kids (I can mow when they are just a few feet away).
 I bought one for $75 12 years ago, got my sister’s when she moved to an apartment and have only had to replace a few bolts that I lost after they got loose and fell.

 I’ve install a rain water barrel in the back yard.
 I found some barrels on Craigslist and bought a kit at Menards.
 I’ve saved 300+ gallons of water watering the garden most years (depends on how dry or rainy and how often it rains).

 How do you make or break a habit?
 You need to sow the action or thought you want to do continually.

 Mini Habits Book Summary - Stephen Guise has a great idea of making these really small then building on them.

-In case you interpret the sowing and reaping principles in the Bible as “if I’m good enough and do enough good works I can earn salvation”, watch Pastor Jayson preach on Love the Gospel or the Story.
-“Therefore there is now no condemnation for those who are in Christ Jesus” ~ Romans 8:1 In Christ alonw through faith alone, we only can be saved
+In case you interpret the sowing and reaping principles in the Bible as “if I’m good enough and do enough good works I can earn salvation”, watch Pastor Jayson preach on Love the Gospel or the Story .
+“Therefore there is now no condemnation for those who are in Christ Jesus” ~ Romans 8:1 In Christ alone through faith alone, we only can be saved

 Thanks for letting me share about my thoughts and some things that I do personally.
 How have you seen these principles at work?
-I’d leave to hear from you in the comments!
+I’d leave to hear from you on Twitter!